davidjohnmaccallum/My-Work-Journal/README.md

 21 August 2019

-A very talented developer I worked with came with this little gem.
+A very talented developer I worked with came up with this little gem.

-> Logs must tell a story.
-(Greg Erasmus)
+> Logs must tell a story. <br>(Greg Erasmus)

 Logs can very quickly become full of noise.
 Here are some tips to help you keep your logs relevant and useful.